 Miller is known for his commitment to expanding opportunities for students to access higher education.
 During the COVID-19 pandemic, he swiftly moved the campus to a remote-learning format, streamlined student support services, and simplified admissions policies and procedures.
 He also has built relationships with the community and has led the campus to review its culture and processes related to diversity and inclusion.

-He most recently served as chancellor of the University of Wisconsin-Green Bay (2014-2019) where he led a campus-wide planning and visioning process called “Invent the Future of the University.”
-He also assembled a special planning and budget advisory group to help navigate during a time when the schools were facing significant reductions in state funding.
-Under his leadership, the university established the Richard J. Resch School of Engineering; secured private funding and legislative approval for a STEM Innovation Center; partnered with a local technical college and public high schools to offer all Green Bay high school students access to 15 hours of college credit; reshaped its academic program and gained state approval for 22 new degree programs; and eliminated its structural deficit.
+He joined UA after serving as chancellor of the University of Wisconsin-Green Bay (2014-2019), where he led a campus-wide planning and visioning process called “Invent the Future of the University.”
+He also assembled a special planning and budget advisory group to help navigate the university at a time when schools were facing significant reductions in state funding.
+Under his leadership, the university established the Richard J. Resch School of Engineering; secured private funding and legislative approval for the STEM Innovation Center; partnered with a local technical college and public high schools to offer all Green Bay high school students access to 15 hours of college credit; reshaped its academic program which included gaining state approval for 22 new degree programs; and eliminated its structural deficit.

-While chancellor at the University of North Carolina Wilmington (2011-2014), he developed a Center for Innovation and Entrepreneurship; oversaw the university launch of an innovative online nursing program; and opened a $30-million marine biotechnology business development and research building.
+Before that, Miller was chancellor at the University of North Carolina Wilmington (2011-2014), where he developed the Center for Innovation and Entrepreneurship; oversaw the university’s launch of an innovative online nursing program; and opened a $30-million marine biotechnology business development and research building.
 Miller was one of three chancellors to join the Board of Governors in writing a system-wide strategic plan.

-He and his wife, Georgia Nix Miller, have three adult children and five grandchildren.
+He and his wife, Georgia Nix Miller, enjoy the arts and outdoor activities.
+They have three adult children and five grandchildren.